 If you are looking for a more discreet style survival vest, this one by Rothco is worth considering.
 It is designed to be a travel or camping vest, so it doesn’t have mag pouches or a holster.
 However, it does have 17 pockets that can fit a lot of small survival gear like your compass, whistle, and water purification tablets.

-Considering the price, the Uncle Milty vest is very good quality.
+Considering the price, the Uncle Milty vest is of very good quality.
 However, the material is a bit thin.
 If you load up the vest with heavy items, expect the pockets to start fraying.
 I’m guessing it would also tear easily if snagged on bushes.

 I wouldn’t rely on this vest to get you through a complete SHTF situation, but it is a good cheap solution for carrying survival gear every day without drawing attention to yourself.